 - Malaysia is so packed with things to do that that you’re better off picking out what you have time for, rather than trying to see it all.

-For urban and architectural attractions, travel to capital city Kuala Lumpur and see the twin towers, buildings, and other examples of Malysia’s incongruous commitment to industrialization.
+- For urban and architectural attractions, travel to capital city Kuala Lumpur and see the twin towers, buildings, and other examples of Malysia’s incongruous commitment to industrialization.

-For more natural beauty, SCUBA dive on one of Malaysia’s many islands.
+- For more natural beauty, scuba dive on one of Malaysia’s many islands.
 For more detailed recommendations, check different regions of Malasyia.